irican-f/Avalonia.Controls.WebView/Readme.md

 More or less just a helper over OAuth specification.
 Should be compatible with Google, Azure and custom OAuth implementations, based on redirect Urls.

+See Accelerate `avalonia-docs` for actual documentation on each component.

 ## Projects

 ### Avalonia.Controls.WebView